jpknwls/SmartFocusProduction/DEVELOPMENT.rst

 ==================================

-Development environment assumes automated deployment as described in operations documentation, but with a virtual machine as the target system.
+Development environment assumes automated deployment as described in Operations documentation, but with a virtual machine as the target system.
+Make sure you read the Operations documentation first.

+Summary of what’s different when you deploy locally under VM: use Vagrant, use Ansible inventory adapted to Vagrant, don’t pass the push_mode=rsync extra variable to Ansible.
+(Optionally during active development: use Django development server, set debug to yes if needed.)

 Additional pre-requisite to have on the host system: